owenharvey7/Data-Visualization/WebScraping and Visualization/Web Scraping and Viz Tasks.md

 	- [x] Create a learning model
 		- [x] Predict stadium capacity
 - [x] Write a Python script to convert the CSV file I made into an XLSX
-- [ ] Use the CSV file for data visualization with Tableau
+- [x] Use the CSV file for data visualization with Tableau
 	- [x] Connect the CSV file to Tableau
 	- [x] Model the largest stadiums
 - [ ] Create a dashboard to model some insightful Stadium data
+ 	- [ ] Dashboard 1: Total # of stadiums, distribution of stadiums in conference, average stadium capacity.
+   	- [ ] Dashboard 2: List of teams with their stadiums, capacities, and surfaces.
+Map showing the location of teams.
+Filter by conference or team.
+     	- [ ] Dashboard 3: Bar chart showing record attendance for each stadium.
+Top 10 stadiums by record attendance.
+Stadium ages.
+       	- [ ] Dashboard 4: Histogram showing the distribution of stadium ages.
+        - [ ] Dashboard 5: % of stadiums to expand, average time between construction and expansion.
+   	- [ ] Dashboard 6: Unique stadium characteristics (oldest, largest, newest, etc.)
+   	- [ ] Dashboard 7: Charts showing the stadium capacity over the years, attendance over the years.